10 Common Questions from Children with Grief

 2. Will they come back?

-The way I often answer this difficult question is that the person’s body has stopped working.
+This is a difficult question.
+One way to answer it is that the person’s body has stopped working.
 Meaning they can no longer breathe or move.
 Therefore, this person can no longer physically be with us in their body.

 Something I do at the end of each session whether it be a one-to-one counselling session or a children’s grief group, we light a candle and talk about hope and wishes.
 We talk about how not all wishes come true, but some do, and the more realistic we make a wish the more likely it is to come true.
-I do this because I know that typically the #1 wish for grieving children is for their loved one to come back to life and that is a wish that cannot come true.
+Typically the #1 wish for children with grief is for their loved one to come back to life and that is a wish that cannot come true.

 Small toys looking at the Memory Lanterns they made

-I want to help them find wishes that hopefully can come true so that way they can continue to make wishes and have hope.
-We also talk about how it can be helpful sometimes to say our wishes out loud especially saying our wishes out loud to people who may be able to help us make those wishes come true.
+I hope to help them find wishes that hopefully can come true so that way they can continue to make wishes and have hope.
+We also talk about how it can sometimes be helpful to say our wishes out loud especially to say our wishes out loud to people who may be able to help us make those wishes come true.

 Back to the Top